MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-sf.md

 ## Step 4: Confirm users have the right security roles

-the Sales applies your organization's existing CRM access controls and user permissions.
+The Sales app applies your organization's existing CRM access controls and user permissions.
 Administrators must have correct permissions to customize their CRM systems, and users must have the correct permissions to view, update, and create records in their CRM systems from the Sales app.

 Salesforce administrators who need to customize the Sales app [must have appropriate permissions](privileges.md#permissions-required-for-salesforce-administrators).